 This section includes topics regarding the methods and processes in the judicial system involved with bringing persons and evidence forward to be heard in impaired driving cases and proceedings.

 Simply failing to appear for trial is another tactic commonly employed by those accused of DUI.
+Unless the case is a felony, in most states there will be no effort to serve a bench warrant that may issue after the failure to appear.

 Plea agreements are negotiated settlements between the prosecution and defense that can result in reductions of the charge and/or sentence.